vacp2p/rfc-index/codex/marketplace.md

 requestStorage {
   // content identifier
   byte cid = 1
   // Tokens from the requester to reward storage nodes byte reward = 2
   // Amount of tokens required for collateral by storage nodes byte collateral = 3
   // Frequency that proofs are checked by validator nodes byte proofProbability = 4
   //
   proofParameters = 5
+  // Amount of desired time for stoageRequest uint64 duration = 6
+  //The requester can choose amount of spreading of data to storage nodes dispersal = 7
   //
-  erasureCoding = 6

-  //
-  dispersal = 7

-  //
   repair = 8
   // Number of storage hosts
-  nodes = 9
+  uint nodes = 9
   //
-  duratioin = 10

-  //
-  tolerance = 11
+  uint tolerance = 10

-  // Timeout set for slots to be filled expire = 12
+  // Timeout set for slots to be filled expire = 11
 }

 ```

-- cid MUST be a sha2-256 hash (length 32 bytes, base58) of the data being stored
+- `cid` MUST be a sha2-256 hash (length 32 bytes, base58) of the data being stored
+-

-The contract will be open to any storage node willing to accepting to store the data.
+The contract will be open to any storage node willing to accept to store the data.

-### Filling Slots
+### Slots